peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Return Value:</b>

-An object that enables encoding and decoding text in the given character ncoding.
-Returns null if the name is null or empty, or if it names an nrecognized or unsupported encoding.
+An object that enables encoding and decoding text in the given character encoding.
+Returns null if the name is null or empty, or if it names an unrecognized or unsupported encoding.

 ### GetEncoding